Muhammad-Azmeer-Ahmad/muhammadazmeerahmad/README.md

 ### Muhammad Azmeer Ahmad

 I do web application penetration testing and build the tooling to support it.
-Right now that's a documented .I'm also building research-oriented projects in quantum computing and quantum cryptograph.
+Right now that's a documented .I'm also building research-oriented projects in **quantum computing and quantum cryptograph**.
  [Web-Penetration-Testing-Documentation](https://github.com/Muhammad-Azmeer-Ahmad/Web-Penetration-Testing-Documentation) — my HTB Academy Web Penetration Tester path, written up module by module.
 Also freelancing in Python automation and web scraping.

 📬 **Contact Me**